mjhea0/thinkful-angular/readme.md

 Next, by wrapping the model value, `somenumber` in double curly braces, we are simply telling Angular to replace that text with the actual value, which, again, comes from the number added to the input box.

 Here's the final code, which includes some Bootstrap styles:

-| repeat this as comments in the code

 ```html
 <!DOCTYPE html>